 All staff at Our Lady's are aware of their duty to raise concerns, where they exist, which may include the attitude or actions of colleagues.
 The school's Whistleblowing Policy is there to support and aid them in these circumstances.
-The Whistleblowing Policy is shared with all staff, volunteers and governors at induction, and available to all on the shared drive or Headteacher's office.
+The Whistleblowing Policy is shared with all staff, volunteers and governors at induction, and available to all on the shared drive.